Email subscription form header

 The links in the post below may be affiliate links.
 Read the full disclosure.

-Before you empty out your leftover coffee or throw out the coffee grounds, we asked our readers to help us compile 20 genius uses to recycle your coffee and coffee grounds.
+Before you empty your leftover coffee or throw out the coffee grounds, we asked our readers to help us compile 20 genius uses to recycle your coffee and coffee grounds.

 Uses for Leftover Coffee